Reducing Black mental health inequalities - building health, wellbeing and real solutions together

 📢 Update

-We will be running our Black Mental Health Community Action Workshop on Thursday 12 March at St George's Cathedral Southwark.
-At this event we'll convene to:
+The Black Mental Health Community Action Workshop ran on Thursday 12 March at St George's Cathedral Southwark.
+The event was convened to:

 • Imagine and describe what affirming mental health care looks and feels like for Black communities in southeast London